mikedilger/mosaic-spec/docs/record.md

 application and its purpose:

 1. They can be generated randomly.
-2. They can be generated as a big-endian timestamp concatenated with randomly generated data.
+2. They can be generated as a big-endian reverse timestamp concatenated with randomly generated data.
 This is useful when the addresses should sort in time order.
 3. They can be the first 14 bytes of a BLAKE3 hash of a fixed slice of bytes.
 This is useful for applications that require seeking an